ViennaBorowska/Redux-Store/README.md

 ## Usage

-Once complete, run
+Once installation is complete, run
+`npm run build`
+to create the optimzed production build.
-`npm start`
+Then run `npm start` to launch the app.

-to create the webpack bundle "dist" folder.
-This will also initiate the IndexedDB browser API and launch the application.
+To run the app in development mode, run
+`npm run develop`.
+This command automatically starts the server and launches the app.

 <img src="./assets/jate1.JPG">

-You are then able to write and edit text in the editor.
-If you close and reopen the editor, any work you have is saved and remembered.
+You are then able to log in or sign up to the Shop-Shop.
+Users can view, add and remove items from the card, and checkout using Stripe.

-There is also a button to install the app to be used offline.
-It will be downloaded and saved to yout desktop.
-Work is still saved and remembered.

 ## License